BetonQuest/BetonQuest/docs/Documentation/Events-List.md

 ## Clear entities: `clear`

 This event removes all specified mobs from the specified area.
-The first required argument is a list of mobs (taken from [here](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/entity/EntityType.html)) separated by commas.
+The first required argument is a list of mobs (taken from <a href="https://hub.spigotmc.org/javadocs/spigot/org/bukkit/entity/EntityType.html" target="_blank">here</a>) separated by commas.
 Next is location.
 After that there is the radius around the location (a positive number or a variable).
 You can also optionally specify `name:` argument, followed by name which removed mobs must have.
 You can use `marked:` argument to remove only mobs marked in `spawn` event.

 !!! example
     ```YAML